Regulators pledge to avoid cross-border clashes over derivatives

 This makes it hard for regulators to get a full picture when things go wrong, as with the collapse of U.S. bank Lehman Brothers in 2008.

 The group of regulators from the EU, Australia, Hong Kong, Brazil, Singapore, Japan, United States, Canada and Switzerland, met in New York last week.
-They mapped out, in a statement released on Tuesday, how they intend to minimise the application of inconsistent and duplicative rules.
+They mapped out, in a statement released on Tuesday, how they intend to minimize the application of inconsistent and duplicative rules.

 Banks fear having to comply with different rules and there are already signs some Asian customers are avoiding U.S. banks.